WizardIsHere/Admin_Dashboard/README.md

-##Using React with Syncfunction created an Admin Dashboard application.
+## Using React with Syncfunction created an Admin Dashboard application.

+##### Consists of Orders page, Employee details page, Calendar, Kanban, Charts and more.
+##### Employee and Customer details manipulation using CRUD features.